 - GMAT Sentence Correction Strategy Guide Book (By Manhattan GMAT)

-- Best books for GMAT preparation: top GMAT quantitative books
+Best books for GMAT preparation: Top Quantitative Ability books:

 - The Official Guide for GMAT Quantitative Review – This book has several GMAT sample questions that may go beyond the primary GMAT Official Guide book.